roman-mueller/puppet4-sandbox/README.md

 The puppetserver is configured to store reports in the DB, so you can start playing with that too right away.

 Also MCollective gets installed and configured.
-It should also work out of the box, but the "node1" won't yet register to the environment:
+It should also work out of the box, also node1 will register after the initial Puppet run:
 ```
-[vagrant@puppet ~]$ /opt/puppetlabs/bin/mco ping
+[root@puppet vagrant]# /opt/puppetlabs/bin/mco ping
+node1                                    time=29.86 ms
-puppet                                   time=44.73 ms
+puppet                                   time=67.98 ms

 ---- ping statistics ----
-1 replies max: 44.73 min: 44.73 avg: 44.73
+2 replies max: 67.98 min: 29.86 avg: 48.92
 ```

 # Hacks